varmox/ygeonline/content/post/tanzu-overview.md

 ## Tanzu Application Platform (TAP)

+VMware Tanzu Application Platform (TAP) is a comprehensive application development platform designed to streamline the building, deployment, and management of applications on Kubernetes.
+It provides developers with a paved path to production, enabling them to rapidly develop software while ensuring security and compliance across various environments, whether on public clouds or on-premises Kubernetes clusters

+TAP comprises several key components that enhance its functionality:

+**Tanzu Build Service (TBS)**: Automates the creation of production-ready container images using Cloud Native Buildpacks, ensuring efficient image building and deployment.

+**Application Live View:** A monitoring tool that provides insights into running applications, assisting developers and operators in troubleshooting issues effectively.

+**API Portal:** Facilitates API discovery for consumers, enabling easier integration of services within applications.

+**Tanzu Application Platform GUI:** Built on the Backstage project, this graphical interface allows developers to view dependencies and manage applications centrally

 ## Tanzu Application Catalog

 Tanzu Application Catalog came from the aquisition of Bitnami.
 TAC is the enterprise version of Bitnami Application Catalog.